Pediatric Thyroid Surgery

 After surgical removal of most or part of the thyroid, the wound is stitched closed in layers using absorbable sutures.
 The sutures are underneath the skin and do not need to be removed.
 They will dissolve on their own over time.
 The top of the incision is covered with a thin white strip that is removed at home approximately one week after the surgery.
 The surgical scar is usually three to four centimeters in length and located in a skin fold to make it less noticeable.

 The length of stay in the hospital will depend on if your child only had a thyroid lobe removed or the total thyroid gland removed.
-If only the thyroid lobe was removed, your child should be able go home the day after the surgery and will not need frequent calcium level checks during their stay.
+After thyroid lobectomy, serum calcium levels are not needed.

 If your child had a total thyroidectomy, they will come back from the operating room with an IV that will allow us to check the calcium levels in the blood every six hours.
 When we are confident that calcium levels have normalized, your child will be ready for discharge to home.
 The typical hospital stay following total thyroid removal is one to two days.